mistidevs/alx-higher_level_programming/README.md

 The first line of all your files should be exactly #!/bin/bash All your files must be executable

-###C Scripts
+<h3>C Scripts</h3>
 Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89` All your files should end with a new line
 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables